 Women who have several sex partners

-Women whose partner has had several sex partners
+Women whose partner is bisexual or whose partner has had several sex partners

 Women who have had a sexually transmitted disease